Human Supervisor Workload Prediction: Lag Horizon Selection: Results

 \subsection{Multivariate Workload Prediction}

 Spearman correlation values for multivariate predictions of overall, cognitive, auditory and visual workload increased as the lag horizon increased for each prediction horizon, as shown in Table \ref{tab:multivariate_corr}.
 The 60s overall workload prediction horizons required a minimum 30s lag horizon for acceptable correlation, and a 240s lag horizon for high accuracy.
-Acceptable correlation values for the 120s and 240s prediction horizons required at least 30s and 240s lag horizons, respectively.
-Friedman tests indicated significant differences in overall workload predictions between lag horizons for 60s (${\chi}^2(3,21) = 28.26$, p $<$ 0.001, \textit{W} = 0.35), 120s (${\chi}^2(3,20) = 25.68$, p $<$ 0.001, \textit{W} = 0.34) and 240s prediction horizons (${\chi}^2(3,20) = 36.90$, p $<$ 0.001, \textit{W} = 0.49).
+The 120s and 240s prediction horizons required 30s and 240s lag horizons for acceptable correlation, respectively.
+The Friedman tests indicated significant differences in overall workload predictions between lag horizons for 60s (${\chi}^2(3,21) = 28.26$, p $<$ 0.001, \textit{W} = 0.35), 120s (${\chi}^2(3,20) = 25.68$, p $<$ 0.001, \textit{W} = 0.34) and 240s prediction horizons (${\chi}^2(3,20) = 36.90$, p $<$ 0.001, \textit{W} = 0.49).
 The 60s and 120s prediction horizon correlations significantly increased between the 30s, 60s and 120s lag horizons (p $<$ 0.05, 1.89 $<$ Cohen's \textit{d}) per the Wilcoxon signed-rank test.
 The 240s prediction horizon correlations only significantly increased between the 120s and 240s (p $<$ 0.001, 1.87 $<$ Cohen's \textit{d}) lag horizons.

 Cognitive workload's 60s predictions required a 30s lag horizon for acceptable correlation, and a 240s lag horizon for high correlation.
 Acceptable results for 120s and 240s prediction horizons required 30s and 240s lag horizons, respectively.
-The Friedman test indicated the cognitive workload Spearman correlation significantly differed between lag horizons for the 60s (${\chi}^2(3,21) = 27.91$, p $<$ 0.001, \textit{W} = 0.35), and 240s (${\chi}^2(3,20) = 23.82$, p $<$ 0.001, \textit{W} = 0.31) prediction horizons.
-The Wilcoxon signed-rank test found significant Spearman correlation increases with increased lag horizons for the 30s, 60s and 120s lag horizons within the 60s prediction horizon (p $<$ 0.05, 2.04 $<$ Cohen's \textit{d}), and between the 120s and 240s lag horizons within the 240s prediction horizon (p $<$ 0.005, 15.54 $<$ Cohen's \textit{d}).
+The Friedman test indicated the significant Spearman correlation differences between lag horizons for the 60s (${\chi}^2(3,21) = 27.91$, p $<$ 0.001, \textit{W} = 0.35), and 120s (${\chi}^2(3,20) = 18.42$, p $<$ 0.001, \textit{W} = 0.24), 240s (${\chi}^2(3,20) = 23.82$, p $<$ 0.005, \textit{W} = 0.31) prediction horizons.
+The Wilcoxon signed-rank test found significant increases between the 30s, 60s and 120s lag horizons within the 60s prediction horizon, and between the 30s vs.\ 60s and 120s vs.\ 240s lag horizons within the 60s and 240s prediction horizons, respectively (p $<$ 0.05, 2.04 $<$ Cohen's \textit{d}).